 How should bras fit?
+How to know if a bra is too small?
 It's a question that has been plaguing the minds—and backs—of women for years.
 Trying to determine how to find your bra size has become practically an art form, and only the chosen few seem to be lucky enough to find something that really works for them and is comfortable.
 Almost 80% of women may be wearing the wrong bra size!

 The unfortunate truth is that when women wear a bad fitting bra, it can lead to a host of other problems that are completely unrelated to just the embarrassment of having a poorly fitting bra.
 From total body pain to a reluctance to exercise and more, when you aren't sure how bras are supposed to fit, then it can make a huge impact on your life.